watsona4/scipy2016/SciPy2016TripReport.md

 > factors relevant to creating a useful linter.*

 The summary above reflects the content of this presentation.
-Proselint appears to be a very useful tool for documentation and letter-writing.
+Proselint appears to be a useful tool for documentation and letter-writing.
 It recognizes many *text* formats, so to analyze a Word document or other binary formats, it must first be converted to plain text using Pandoc.

 ### Reinventing the .whl: New Developments in the Upstream Python Packaging Ecosystem \[General\]